Zaid-Ajaj/the-elmish-book/chapters/scaling/routing.md

 ### Listening For URL Changes

-In Elmish terms, when we say "listening for URL changes" we really mean that there is an *event* that occures in the program to which the application Reacts that effectively switches the currently active page on screen.
+In Elmish terms, when we say "listening for URL changes" we really mean that there is an *event* that occurs in the program to which the application Reacts that effectively switches the currently active page on screen.
 Consider the following `Msg` type:
 ```fsharp
 type Msg =
     | UrlChanged of string